Roel-t/home-automation/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To simulate running a server and updating the temperature, lights, and curtains I have used json-server package.
+Which allows us to mock up some REST API functionalities.
+It will need to be ran simultaniously with the react app.

 ![alt text](https://github.com/Roel-t/home-automation/blob/main/homeScreenShot.png?raw=true)